vladandjv/maccess/README.md

 Record with key used in testing programs is described in /docs as Record_example.txt.

-example is the precompiled character based UI.
+example-x86_64.AppImage (chmod +x to make it executable) is the precompiled character based UI.
 It is a very simple sample for using maccess.
-It has only one key. e_load.c, e_print.c and e_delete.c - command line programs for testing
+It has only one key.

+e_load.c, e_print.c and e_delete.c - command line programs for testing
 massive number of records, and also can be used for testing memory leak
-with valgrind or similar tool. e_rebuild_sh - the shell script for rebuilding database.
+with valgrind or similar tool.

+e_rebuild_sh - the shell script for rebuilding database.

 Deleting shared memory, made specifically for the testing programs,